AAAT Wins Best In Show at AAPMR24 in San Diego!

 How do corporate sponsors get involved?

 Corporate donations are welcome and appreciated.
-Our Director of Charitable Giving, Heather Bristol, is the first point of contact for larger donations, co-branding opportunities, and fundraising.
+Our Director of Charitable Giving, Heather Spath, is the first point of contact for larger donations, co-branding opportunities, and fundraising.

 Corporate donations are welcome and appreciated.
-Our Director of Charitable Giving, Heather Bristol, is the first point of contact for larger donations, co-branding opportunities, and fundraising.
+Our Director of Charitable Giving, Heather Spath, is the first point of contact for larger donations, co-branding opportunities, and fundraising.

 What if I get injured?